5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/flying.rst

 Climb
 -----

 The Mirage can climb exceedingly fast, with a maximum climb rate of 6,000 feet per minute.
-With full tanks and `air-policing <https://en.wikipedia.org/wiki/Air_sovereignty>`_ loadout, it is able to climb with full military power at a rate between 4,000 feet and 6,000 feet without bleeding speed (between 250 and 300 knots).
+With full tanks and `air-policing⇗ <https://en.wikipedia.org/wiki/Air_sovereignty>`_ loadout, it is able to climb with full military power at a rate between 4,000 feet and 6,000 feet without bleeding speed (between 250 and 300 knots).
 With full afterburners and in the same conditions, the climb rate can go up to 12,000 feet, still in zero/zero conditions.
 If going vertical with full afterburners and a base speed of 400 knots, you can reach 20,000 feet before having to push the nose back down.
 This is the fastest way of climbing.

 Cruise
 ------